EduMod at the fringe.

 Jack Dudgeon MSYP, Chair // Josh Kennedy MSYP, Vice Chair // Caitie Dundas MSYP, Trustee // Emily Harle MSYP, Trustee // Bailey-Lee Robb MSYP, Trustee // Sarah Quinn MSYP, Trustee // Liam Fowley MSYP, Trustee

 For diversity to be celebrated in society, the education system needs to model and embrace diversity.
 In recent years positive initiatives have been launched to increase the diversity of the education profession, but what progress has really been made?
 Are different voices tolerated?
 Are glass ceilings being broken?
 This session brings together representatives of WomenED Scotland, BAMEed and LGBT Scotland to explore the richness of the education system, and what needs to be done to further the cause.

 What Role Does Education Play in Social Mobility?

 Should schools be the main engines of social mobility?
 Or are teachers being tasked with a responsibility that truly belongs to the government?
 Is the education system supporting those who need it the most, or is supporting a cyclical intellectual poverty?
 In this session, two of the leading commentators on social mobility in the UK, Darren McGarvey and Hashi Mohamed, will debate the issues and show where we are getting it wrong.

 Hashi Mohammed & Darren McGarvey

 Artificial Intelligence is not just coming, it is already here.
-What effect will this have on education?
+What effect will this have on how we live, how we work and how we learn?
 Sir Anthony Seldon, one of international education’s brightest and most provocative minds, will be speaking about his book ‘The Fourth Education Revolution’, which explores the impact of technology on learning.
-This sessions will delve into the issues thrown up by AI and set out the possible future directions for humankind.
+This session will delve into the issues thrown up by AI and set out the possible future directions for humankind.